Health and safety

 The occupational health centre operates on site on a 24-hour basis.
 The professional staff assess and treat any injury that occurs on site and are equipped to respond to any medical emergency situation that may arise.
 Annual medical examinations are carried out on all Kenmare employees.
 These are conducted by the Occupational Practitioner situated on site.
 No cases of occupational diseases were identified since operation of the Moma Titanium Minerals Mine commenced in 2007.
 In addition to occupational health management, the clinic also assesses and treats malaria cases amongst employees and contractors on site.

 Outside the workplace, the main health challenge is malaria.
-A significant reduction in incidents of the disease was delivered in 2019 compared to previous years.
-The number of recorded malaria cases decreased by 30% in 2019 to 1,094 compared to the average of the previous four years, and by 22% compared to 2018.
+The overall incidence rate of malaria amongst our workforce reduced in 2020, however given the substantially increased number of employees, the total number of recorded cases increased from 1,092 to 1,240.
+Kenmare is committed to seeking and supporting the most effective prevention methods that will reduce the risk to our workforce and host communities.
 We believe this is attributable to improvement in the quality of our anti-malaria programme, which includes health education and mitigation initiatives.

 Internal HIV/AIDS awareness initiatives have been conducted through a range of communication methods including toolbox talks, newsletter articles, posters, etc. Shirts printed with the HIV/AIDS awareness slogans have been distributed to all employees along with booklets and leaflets providing general awareness information on prevention and positive living.
 Condom dispensers are placed throughout the site, with condoms freely available.
 Free HIV/AIDS testing is also available on site including counselling by HIV peer educators.